Global travel will not resume until mid-2021, Qantas says

-Coronavirus has cost Australian carrier Qantas 4 billion dollars (£2.1 billion) in revenue with the airline warning international travel will not resume until mid-2021.
+Coronavirus has cost Australian carrier Qantas 4 billion dollars in revenue with the airline warning international travel will not resume until mid-2021.

-The company reported an underlying profit before tax of 124 million Australian dollars (£68 million) for the fiscal year that ended on June, a 90.6% decline from profit posted a year before.
+The company reported an underlying profit before tax of 124 million Australian dollars for the fiscal year that ended on June, a 90.6% decline from profit posted a year before.

-The carrier’s statutory net loss for the latest year was 1.96 billion dollars (£1.07 billion).
+The carrier’s statutory net loss for the latest year was 1.96 billion dollars.

 The US, with the level of prevalence there, is probably going to take some time.
 It's probably going to need a vaccine before we could see that happening.Alan Joyce